 I think this is the most credible and useful of the many fibromyalgia books available is Fibromyalgia: The Final Chapter.
 This article is just a primer: go read Dr. Goldenberg’s book next.

-Four updates have been logged for this article.
+34 updates have been logged for this article.
 All PainScience.com updates are logged to show a long term commitment to quality, accuracy, and currency. more

 See the What’s New? page for updates to all recent site updates.

-This is a scholarly commentary on the substantial over and under diagnosis of fibromyalgia, with an estimate 75% of people with diagnosis actually not fitting diagnostic criteria, about 1.5% of the US population:
+This is a scholarly commentary on the substantial over and under diagnosis of fibromyalgia, with an estimated 75% of people with diagnosis actually not fitting diagnostic criteria, about 1.5% of the US population:

 By our calculations almost 3 million people who do not meet fibromyalgia criteria have been given a fibromyalgia diagnosis.
 At the other end of the spectrum, there are almost 3 million persons who satisfy fibromyalgia criteria, but have not been diagnosed with the disorder by a physician.